d3Jesus/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 + TASK 6: Creates a new local variable.
 + TASK 7: creates a new global variable.
 + TASK 8: Prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.
++ TASK 9: Prints the result of POWER divided by DIVIDE, followed by a new line.